rkalendar/virtualPCR/README.md

 ShowOnlyAmplicons=true/false
 ShowPCRProducts=true/false
 ShowPrimerAlignmentPCRproduct=true/false
-ShowPCRproductCalculation=true/false
 ```

+**type=probe**
+> “Probe search” – helps the user execute searching of binding sites not only for primers but also for probes (TaqMan, Molecular Beacon, microRNA (miRNA), CRISPR-Cas guide RNA target, microarrays, etc.).
+This option is recommended in the cases when primer binding sites were not found or for searching for binding sites of probes for which the complementarity is expected only for part of the sequence, for example, in “Molecular Beacon” (both termini have not complementary regions to the target).

 **minlen=/maxlen=**
 > The box of “Minimal and Maximal PCR Product length (bp)” – has the default value of 5000 bp, allowing the user to define the maximal size of the expected PCR product.
 Any amplicons larger than a defined value will be filtered out.

 **ShowPCRProducts=true/false**
-> “PCR product prediction” has the default value checked; to search for primer binding sites without further analysis of potential PCR fragments, this option should be disabled.
+> “PCR product prediction” has the default value true; to search for primer binding sites without further analysis of potential PCR fragments, this option should be disabled.

 **molecular=linear/circle**
 >“Circular sequence” – analysis of circular molecules (plasmid, mitochondria or plastids DNA, etc.); in this case, the primers can produce one or two amplicons.